Anti-inflammatory diet: Relieve pain and lose weight

 • Anchovy

-Some studies pilots noticed a reduction in the C reactive protein (CRP) in people consuming salmon or EPA and DHA supplements.
+Some studies Pilots found a reduction in C-reactive protein (CRP) in people consuming salmon or EPA and DHA supplements.
 CRP is a protein synthesized by the liver during acute or chronic inflammation in the body.

 Broccoli